tailslide-io/documentation/docs/2 - Getting Started/Working-with-flags.md

 ## Create a new flag

-To add a flag, first click into the app that the flag will should belong to.
+To add a flag, first click into the app that the flag will belong to.
 This brings up a screen showing all of the feature flags related to that particular app.
 Click on the orange addition icon to bring up the add and edit flag modal.
 Enter a name and description for the new flag and click create.

 <div style={{textAlign: 'center'}}>
   <img src={require('./../assets/createFlag.gif').default} alt='Gif of Tailslide UI creating new flag' />